S3bastianGriesa/issue_templates/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: Feature request
-about: Schlage ein Feature vor
+about: Suggest an idea for this project
 title: ''
 labels: enhancement
 assignees: S3bastianGriesa